secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 Zuora have provided view definition for the derived view.
 As extracting data from the derived view is not feasible in production.
 Hence for table BI3_WF_SUMM we prepare the data in the DBT model in PREP layer with the DDL provided from Zuora.
 The DDL definition is present in extract/zuora_revenue/README.md in repo.

 ## Zoominfo
 Zoominfo is an external party that can enrich GitLab data.
+In order to enrich data, Gitlab needs to send data as outbound towards Zoominfo and after processing GitLab will receive processed data as an inbound table via Snowflake data share.

+#### Snowflake Data share.
-In order to enrich data, Gitlab needs to send data as outbound towards Zoominfo and after processing GitLab will receive processed data as an inbound table via [Snowflake data share](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html).
-Snowflake Data share enables sharing of snowflake database tables from one account and use shared snowflake tables from another account.
-This involves creating outbound share and providing access to the snowflake table that needs to be shared to Zoominfo and adding a Zoominfo account which will share the snowflake table to Zoominfo using either web interface/SQL using role ACCOUNTADMIN.
-Both source and target accounts should be in the same region to add the account and share the table.
+[Snowflake data share] (https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) enables sharing of snowflake database tables from one account and also allow to access to data shared from external accounts.
+This involves creating an outbound share  of a database in their account and grant access to the snowflake table that needs to be shared to an external account using either web interface/SQL using ACCOUNTADMIN role.
+Both the accounts should be in the same region to add the account.

+#### Outbound table.
-Outbound table has Gitlab user information such as First name, Last name, email address and company name.
-Outbound table is shared only once.("PROD"."SHARE"."GITLAB_USER_OUTBOUND")
+* `"PROD"."SHARE"."GITLAB_USER_OUTBOUND" - Outbound table has Gitlab user information such as First name, Last name, email address and company name.
+Outbound table is shared only once to Zoominfo via Snowflake data share..

 #### Loading Inbound tables.
-Once Zoominfo sends inbound files to Gitlab, Shared database ZOOMINFO_INBOUND is created from inbound share using either the web interface or SQL.
-Data from inbound tables in ZOOMINFO_INBOUND is ingested into PREP schema ​​using Snowflake Data Exchange loader.
-Below list of inbound tables are created in PREP database under 'zoominfo' schema.
+Zoominfo sends inbound files to Gitlab via Snowflake data share.
+Shared database ZOOMINFO_INBOUND is created from inbound share using either the web interface or SQL.
+Data from inbound tables in ZOOMINFO_INBOUND is ingested into snowflake ​​using Snowflake Data Exchange loader.
+Below list of inbound tables are created in PROD database under 'zoominfo' schema.

-* `"ZI_COMP_WITH_LINKAGES_GLOBAL"` - This is an International table that has a list of all the companies they have information about.
+* `"ZI_COMP_WITH_LINKAGES_GLOBAL"` -  International table has a list of all the companies they have information about.
 This is a one time share.
-* `"ZI_REFERENCE_TECHS"` - This is a Technograph table that has a list of technologies used by companies in their database.This is a one time share.
+* `"ZI_REFERENCE_TECHS"` - Technograph table that has a list of technologies used by companies in their database.This is a one time share.
-* `"GITLAB_CONTACT_ENHANCE"` -This is a User table company matched table which appends company information to the user list Gitlab sends to zoominfo.
+* `"GITLAB_CONTACT_ENHANCE"` - User table company matched table which appends company information to the user list Gitlab sends to zoominfo.
 Gitlab sends Zoominfo only once but the appended data can be refreshed quarterly.

 ![image.png](./image.png)